-We took the very pleasant and largely people free 4.5km walk back to Vernon along the old railway track, during which time we saw 5 (Brimstone/Clouded?) yellow butterflies, 4 Orange – tips, Whites, Speckled Woods and a single Fritillary.
-And passed a beautifully aesthetically planting outside Giverny’s Impressionist Museum, close to Monet’s garden.
+We took the very pleasant, and largely people free 4.5km walk back to Vernon, along the old railway track, during which time we saw 5 (Brimstone/Clouded?) yellow butterflies, 4 Orange – tips, Whites, Speckled Woods and a single Fritillary.
+And passed a beautifully aesthetic planting, outside Giverny’s Impressionist museum, close to Monet’s garden.

 What is it that people find enjoyable about a garden visit experience like this one?
 Just the flowers, or the overall ambience?

-A quick glance at recent Giverny Trip advisor feedback, shows that it is still rated very highly.
+A quick glance at recent Giverny Trip advisor feedback, shows that it’s still rated very highly.
 They evidently receive 600,000 annual visitors, and rising.
 Personally I would have only given it 1 or 2 stars as an overall experience.

 Just why have insect numbers in the garden apparently collapsed so dramatically?
 For sure it had been a cold April in Paris, but a few warm sunny days should have triggered huge insect activity.
-Are different less appealing plant cultivars being grown than on our previous visit, or are the numbers of people simply discouraging in some way for insects?
+Are different less appealing plant cultivars being grown than on our previous visit?
+Or are the numbers of people simply discouraging in some way for the local insects?

 So engrossed in fact, that I failed to notice that the sculpture wasn’t even by Rodin himself, but by one of his students who became his muse and lover, Camille Claudel.
-Click here for more images of the sculpture, (thanks to Fiona for these), a copy of which is also in the Musee D’Orsay, together with a great essay on its background history, by Ben Pollitt.
+Click here for more images of the sculpture, a copy of which is also in the Musée d’Orsay, together with a little on its background history, by Ben Pollitt.

 Maybe this was to be our last trip to Paris, and we shall seek pastures and experiences new for future breaks from our Welsh scene.
 If so, along with the bee crowded Paeonia suffruticosa flowers in the garden of the Museum, a fitting place and sculpture to ponder in years to come.

 And so back home.
-I went down with the lurgy, and then continued with my early spring /winter task of rejuvenating some of our hedges, which after decades of untrimmed growth had themselves moved beyond maturity.
-But more of this next time…
+I went down with the lurgy, and then continued with my early spring, late winter task of rejuvenating some of our hedges, which after decades of untrimmed growth had themselves moved beyond maturity.
+But more of this next time.

-Finally the tree at the beginning of the post was Toona sinensis “Flamingo”.
-The Chinese Mahogany is also apparently valued for scented leaves, bark and wood, as well as insect friendly flowers in July?
+Finally, the pink leaved tree at the beginning of the post was Toona sinensis ‘Flamingo’.
+This ‘Chinese’ Mahogany is also apparently valued for scented leaves, bark and wood, as well as insect friendly flowers in July?

 Can we squeeze one in as a reminder of this trip?